Become a better baker by learning the real differences between baking powder and baking soda—in easy-to-understand language!

 Basically, the reason for both is because sometimes you need more leavening than you have acid available in the recipe.
 It’s all about balance.

 Another reason to use both baking powder and baking soda is because they affect both browning and flavor.
-Fine Cooking breaks it down easily: let’s take my buttermilk pancake recipe.
+Food & Wine breaks it down easily: let’s take my birthday cake pancakes recipe.
 In my recipe, buttermilk is used partly for its tangy flavor.
 If we used only baking soda, it could neutralize all of the buttermilk’s acid.
 And we’d lose that tanginess!
 However, by including baking powder as well (which has its own acid), some of the buttermilk’s flavor is left behind, and there is still enough leavening for fluffy pancakes.

 It’s tricky, which is why I never recommend it without background knowledge (and the expectancy that your baked good will not taste as intended).